suphaphongs-tobi/odviz-privacyutility-bkk/README.md

 If you use this framework or code, please cite:

-> Sirinapaphan, S. (2026). \*The Privacy-Utility Trade-off in Spatial Aggregation: An Evaluation Framework for Origin-Destination Flow Visualization\* \[Master's thesis]. \Technische Universität Dresden.
+> Sirinapaphan, S. (2026). *The Privacy-Utility Trade-off in Spatial Aggregation: An Evaluation Framework for Origin-Destination Flow Visualization* [Master's thesis, Technische Universität Dresden].
+Technische Universität Dresden.

 ## Author